bogadrian/gatsby-final/src/posts/a-javascript-storytelling.md

 At the midday let’s say, because of the heat, you get really thirsty.

-So, you ask the landlord to give you a beer (because you don’t drink the water).
+So, you ask the landlord to give you a beer (because you don’t drink water).

 You are so decisive that you tell him you won’t finish the work without a beer.